norflin321/fn-lang-switcher/README.md

 `chmod u+x fn.py`
 1. Change paths to the python executable and this script file inside `fn.plist`.
 Mine is `/Users/norflin/miniforge3/bin/python` and `/Users/norflin/fn.py` (paths should be full).
 2. Run this command: `cp fn.plist ~/Library/LaunchAgents/` - it will copy plist file to special directory.
 3. Then run this command: `launchctl load ~/Library/LaunchAgents/fn.plist` - it will tell mac to run this file every time you log in.
-If you want to stop it run `launchctl load ~/Library/LaunchAgents/fn.plist`.
+If you want to stop it run `launchctl load ~/Library/LaunchAgents/fn.plist` and remove the file `rm -rf ~/Library/LaunchAgents/fn.plist`.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 # RESULT: